mlflow/mlflow/ISSUE_POLICY.md

 Feature requests typically go through the following lifecycle:

-1. Submit feature request on GitHub issues containing a high-level description of the proposal and its motivation.
+1. A feature request GitHub Issue is submitted, which contains a high-level description of the proposal and its motivation.
    We encourage requesters to provide an overview of the feature's implementation as well, if possible.
-2. Discuss feature request with a committer.
+2. The feature request is discussed with a committer.
 The committer will provide input on the implementation overview or ask for a more detailed design, if applicable.
-3. After discussion & agreement on feature request, start implementation.
+3. After discussion & agreement on the feature request and its implementation, an implementation owner is identified.
+4. The implementation owner begins developing the feature and ultimately files associated pull requests.

+### Bug reports

+Bug reports typically go through the following lifecycle:

+1. A bug report GitHub Issue is submitted, which contains a high-level description of the bug and information required to reproduce it.
+2. An MLflow committer reproduces the bug and provides feedback about how to implement a fix.
+3. After an approach has been agreed upon, an owner for the fix is identified.
+MLflow committers may choose to adopt ownership of severe bugs to ensure a timely fix.
+4. The fix owner begins implementing the fix and ultimately files associated pull requests.

+### Documentation fixes

+Documentation issues typically go through the following lifecycle:

+1. A documentation GitHub Issue is submitted, which contains a description of the issue and its location(s) in the MLflow documentation.
+2. An MLflow committer confirms the documentation issue and provides feedback about how to implement a fix.
+3. After an approach has been agreed upon, an owner for the fix is identified.
+MLflow committers may choose to adopt ownership of severe documentation issues to ensure a timely fix.
+4. The fix owner begins implementing the fix and ultimately files associated pull requests.

+### Installation fixes

+Installation issues typically go through the following lifecycle:

+1. An installation GitHub Issue is submitted, which contains a description of the issue and the platforms its affects.
+2. An MLflow committer confirms the installation issue and provides feedback about how to implement a fix.
+3. After an approach has been agreed upon, an owner for the fix is identified.
+MLflow committers may choose to adopt ownership of severe installation issues to ensure a timely fix.
+4. The fix owner begins implementing the fix and ultimately files associated pull requests.